-FASHIONED: Made on special machines that can increase and decrease stitches, a fashioned (or fully-fashioned) item is shaped to fit the wearer, meaning stockings that are shaped like legs, with a narrower ankle and fuller calf and thigh.
+FASHIONED: Also called “fully fashioned.”
+Made on special machines that can increase and decrease stitches, a fashioned item is shaped to fit the wearer, creating stockings that are shaped like legs, with a narrower ankle and fuller calf and thigh.
 This is particularly beneficial in nylons, and prevents stockings from bagging at the joints.

 FISHNET: A fine-gauge open knit.
-This is the most classic net stocking gauge and ranges from thick strands to a gossamer weave that is nearly invisible.
+This is the most classic net stocking gauge and is made from everything from thick strands to a gossamer weave that is nearly invisible.

-FLAT KNIT: Used in the context of socks and stockings, flat knit indicates a texture with a smoother surface, similar to jersey, though not always as fine.
+FLAT KNIT: Used in the context of socks and stockings, flat knit indicates a texture with a smoother surface, similar to jersey or t-shirt material, though not always as finely knit.

-FOOTIE: They cover the foot but don’t go very high up the heel.
-Also called “no show socks”, they’re often paired with low-top sneakers or flats because they don’t show above the shoe, footies are often referred to as “no show socks,” but a footie covers the top of the foot.
+FOOTIE: Covers the foot but don’t go very high up the heel.
+Often paired with low-top sneakers or flats because they don’t show above the shoe, footies are often referred to as “no show socks,” but a footie covers the top of the foot.

-FORMED HEEL: The most common foot type seen in everyday socks, when the area for the heel is shaped to fit a foot, with a knit in curve and pocket for the heel.
+FORMED HEEL: The most common type of foot in modern socks.
+A formed heel is shaped to fit a foot, with a knit in curve and pocket for the heel.
 An empty pair of socks with formed heels retains a foot shape, because it is built in.

 GARTERS: Devices ranging from elastic and clips to simple ribbons that are used to hold up socks.
 They range from severely simple to lushly decorative.